skilgoreT/subl/README.md

 ```
 ## Keybindings

+OSX and linux keybindings are shared.
+The keybindings are linux defaults with overrides largely definded by sublemacspro (i.e. very emacs like).
+User overrides are tabulated below.

 Keybinding   | Command       | Keybinding    | Command
 ------------ | ------------- | ------------  | ----------------
 super+d      | Select word   | super+i       | toggle overwrite